File upload API

 Sending us your customer data via our File Upload API can be easier and more flexible than SFTP or manual file upload.
 Here we’ll guide you to creating your API token, requesting permission to deliver a file, and sending that file.

 - Authenticate and request permission to send your file.
-This will generate a destination URL.
+This will generate a URL that will be used to upload your file.

-- Use this destination URL to send us your data file.
+- Use this URL to send us your data file.

 To successfully authenticate and run your file transfer you will need to use the following command, replacing the API token and File name.